DBCDK/dbc-hack4dk-client/README.md

 ### In the browser
 A browser bundle can be found in the bin folder of this repository, this module writes an object to window.OpenPlatform that includes all the supported methods.
-You can also find the bundled module via this URL: https://s3-eu-west-1.amazonaws.com/hack4dk/dbc.hack4dk.bundle.js
+You can also find the bundled module via this URL: https://s3-eu-west-1.amazonaws.com/hack4dk/dbc.hack4dk.bundle.js If you opt for the last option, you can take a look at [testpage.html](https://github.com/DBCDK/dbc-hack4dk-client/blob/master/testpage.html) for inspiration.

 ### Via NPM
 You can get this module via npm, just run: `npm i --save dbc-hack4dk`